How To Forgive Someone For Cheating: 12 Steps To Get Your Relationship Back On Track

 When one partner breaches the trust within a relationship with cheating, it can be difficult to bring the relationship back to a healthy place.
 It can be challenging to forgive them or to work through the infidelity.
 But if you hope to continue the relationship, forgiveness can be a vital component of rebuilding the partnership and moving forward.

 So, how exactly can you forgive someone for cheating?
-Read on for a few ideas if this is something you’re going through.
+Read on for a few ideas on how to forgive a cheater and why people cheat in the first place.

 Ilona Titova/EyeEm